biocore/pyqi/doc/tutorials/defining_new_commands.rst

 	6
 	>>> print r['max-length']
 	12
-	# You can now call this command again, either with different input or different
+	# You can now call this command again, either with different input.
-	# parameter settings.
-For example, we can call the command again passing the
+	# For example, we can call the command again passing the
 	# suppress_length_summary parameter.
 	>>> r = s(seqs=[('sequence1','ACCGTGGACCAA'),('sequence2','TGTGGA')],suppress_length_summary=True)
 	>>> r